frankngeno/vetDemoAPI/README.md

 # vetDemoAPI
-Demo to demostrate how to make REST API calls
+Demo to demostrate how to make REST API calls.